 To remain in contact

-Choosing to write a condolence letter will make you remember that you need to remain in contact with your acquaintance and to let them know that you are there for them by continuing to be in contact.
+Choosing to write the letter will make you remember that you need to remain in contact with your acquaintances and let them know that you are there for them by continuing to be in contact.
 You should mark your calendar to remind yourself to reach out to your acquaintance after a while.

 This can be done after either 3 or 6 months.
-People grieve differently; that means, having someone to comfort them even after all the friends and family are back to live their lives is helpful and an important reason for writing a condolence letter.
+People grieve differently, which means having someone to comfort them even after all the friends and family are back to live their lives is helpful and an important reason for writing the letter.

 To comfort them

-A condolence letter is an appropriate way of showing your concern, especially if you were close to the deceased person.
+This letter is an appropriate way of showing your concern, especially if you are close to the deceased person.
 Your acquaintance will be comforted by the thoughts of your concern, care, and sympathy.

-Note: If you are not closely related or properly acquainted with the person you are writing a condolence letter to, it is best to avoid writing the letter as it will not help to comfort them or display your concern and care.
+If you are not closely related to or properly acquainted with the person you are writing a condolence letter to, it is best to avoid writing the letter, as it will not help to comfort them or display your concern and care.

-Although both a condolence letter and sympathy note aim to show concern and care towards your acquaintance who has just lost their loved one(s), however, these two are different.
-A condolence letter is longer than a sympathy note.
+Although both a condolence letter and a sympathy note aim to show concern and care towards your acquaintance who has just lost their loved one(s), these two are different.
+The letter is longer than a sympathy note.

 When